music reviews

 The Ghost of Tom Joad, Bruce Springsteen (1995)

 Critical praise for The Ghost of Tom Joad usually comes with qualifications.
 “Solid work, but not Nebraska.”
 “The high-water mark of Springsteen’s least creative period.”
 The caveats are unnecessary.
 Tom Joad is one of the finest folk albums of the late 20th century, a heart-in-your-throat walk through the darkness of post-Reagan America.
 The muddy melodies take some time to sink in, and that’s as it should be: nothing’s easy when you ain’t got that do-re-mi.
 Springsteen’s heroes are ex-cons fighting to stay afloat, undocumented immigrants cooking meth in the Central Valley, Border Patrol officers falling in love with the wrong person.
 When hope does peek through in Tom Joad, as it does now and then, it’s all the more powerful.
 Springsteen had an overtly political goal here, and it’s difficult for art to succeed when its intention, however virtuous, is so carefully chosen.
-But the album works because Bruce Springsteen’s greatest talent is empathy, the ability to let his characters to sing their lives simply and proudly.
+But the album works because Bruce Springsteen’s great talent is empathy, the ability to let his characters to sing their lives simply and proudly.
 We’re left understanding what politics, beyond the corruption and careerism and cynicism, is really about: to make the world sensible, as it never has been.
-10 ↑
+10

 Another Side of Bob Dylan, Bob Dylan (1964)

 In February 1964, Bob Dylan released The Times They Are a-Changin’, a barrage of (mostly) political ballads that would reignite the folk-protest movement.
 Six months later, Another Side hit the record shops.
-Dylan never liked the title, but it made the point clearly, if too obviously: Bob was worried about being defined solely as an activist singer, or to be defined at all.
-And so Another Side is a jumbled mess: simple pleas for sex/love (“All I Really Want to Do,” “Spanish Harlem Incident,” “Black Crow Blues”), break-up songs that range from slightly to very bitter (“I Don’t Believe You”, “To Ramona,” “It Ain’t Me, Babe,” “Ballad in Plain D”), throwaway talkies (“I Shall Be Free No.10, ” “Motorpsycho Nightmare”), and two songs that don’t fit into any category but reveal, ironically, Dylan’s consistency.
-The first of these is “My Back Pages,” in which 24-year-old Dylan chastises the naïve politics of 23-year-old Dylan, in the process penning unforgettable introspections about the relationship between politics and music (“Yes, my guard stood hard when abstract threats/Too noble to neglect/Deceived me into thinking/I had something to protect”).
+Dylan never liked the title, but it made the point clearly, if too obviously: Bob was worried about being defined solely as an activist singer, or defined at all.
+And so Another Side is a jumbled mess: simple pleas for sex/love (“All I Really Want to Do,” “Spanish Harlem Incident,” “Black Crow Blues”), break-up songs that range from slightly to very bitter (“I Don’t Believe You”, “To Ramona,” “It Ain’t Me, Babe,” “Ballad in Plain D”), throwaway talkies (“I Shall Be Free No.10, ” “Motorpsycho Nightmare”), and two songs that don’t fit into any category but reveal, paradoxically, Dylan’s consistency.
+The first is “My Back Pages,” in which 24-year-old Dylan chastises the naïve politics of 23-year-old Dylan—and in the process pens unforgettable verses about the relationship between politics and music (“Yes, my guard stood hard when abstract threats/Too noble to neglect/Deceived me into thinking/I had something to protect”).
 The second unclassifiable track is the most powerful song on Another Side: the stubbornly humane and insanely hopeful “Chimes of Freedom.”
-Dylan never stopped writing political songs, and, despite his insistent self-identification with plain ol’ American folk music, he also never let go of a certain kind of metaphysical exploration that made his political voice unique.
-Rimbaud, the critics used to say, with a sprinkling of Baudelaire, Shakespeare, and Twain.
+Dylan never stopped writing political songs, and, despite his insistent self-identification with plain ol’ American folk music, he also never let go of a kind of metaphysical exploration that made his political voice unique.
+Rimbaud, the critics say, with a sprinkling of Shakespeare and Twain.
 Maybe.
 But “Tolling for the aching ones whose wounds cannot be nursed/For the countless confused, accused, misused, strung-out ones and worse/And for every hung-up person in the whole wide universe” suggests less the brooding wildness of Rimbaud or Shakespeare’s cosmic wonder than someone more compassionate.
 Bartolomé de las Casas, perhaps, if the good bishop had stumbled across a 12-string steel and a Leadbelly fakebook in the Chiapas jungle.
-8 ↑
+8